-After 10 years of grass root and on-site experience we know how to make a project successful.
-We follow just a few, but very important rules of thumb.
-When any of these vital factors is missing, we will not join the project.
-Please note that the following points do not apply to our research projects.
+After 10 years of grassroots and field experience, we know how to make a project a success.
+We follow a few very important rules of thumb.
+If any of these important factors are missing, we will not undertake the project.

-- The initiative for a project has to come from the people, and not from us.
-They know best about the situation in their village or area, and they must tell us about their real needs.
+- The initiative for a project comes from the beneficiaries, not from SSF.
+They know what is needed in their village or region.

-- We expect full participation and cooperation of the beneficiaries.
-They will be involved from the very beginning until full completion of the project.
-We expect a certain percentage of People’s Participation, usually around 25% of the total budget.
-This contribution is mainly the provision of local materials such as wood and recycled stones, and the villagers donate time and labour.
+- We expect the full participation and cooperation of the beneficiaries.
+They will be involved from the beginning until the full completion of the project.
+We expect a certain percentage of own contribution, “People´s Participation”, usually about 25% of the total budget.
+This contribution consists mainly of the provision of local materials such as wood and recycled stones, as well as the donation of time and labour by the villagers.

-- Smart Shelter Foundation is responsible for the remaining funding, and all the technical aspects of the project.
-Drawings and calculations are made according to the local parameters and actual prices and wages.
-Generally our budgets are 20 to 30% lower than the local tenders, which makes our projects affordable to the people.
+- SSF is responsible for the rest of the financing and all technical aspects of the project.
+Drawings and calculations are made based on local parameters and actual prices and wages.
+Usually our budgets are 20-30% below local tenders, so that our projects are affordable for people.

 - We do not compromise on safety and quality.
-Throughout the building process we give extensive construction training to the local masons and carpenters.
-This is essential to ensure the quality of the workmanship and to create durable buildings.
+Throughout the construction process, we provide extensive training to local masons and carpenters.
+This is important to ensure the quality of the work and to create safe and durable buildings.

-Martijn is an architect and building engineer from The Netherlands, with a passion for alternative materials and experimental construction.
+Martijn is an architect and building engineer from the Netherlands with a passion for alternative materials and experimental building.

 During his travels through Asia he was shocked by the harsh conditions in which so many people have to live.
 He started to dedicate his expertise and time to people across the globe, who are in need of better housing and improved living conditions.
 Since 2005 he founded three Smart Shelter divisions and researched, designed and built numerous projects in Sri Lanka, India, Nepal and Indonesia.

-Martijn is specialized in building with alternative materials and methods, and developed a great interest in low-tech earthquake resistant principles.
-His activities are multi-disciplinary as he works as an architect, engineer, calculator, trainer, supervisor and mason all at the same time.
-Over the years he gained an enormous amount of grass root experience and practical knowledge, which he now transfers to students and professionals worldwide.
+Martijn specializes in construction techniques using natural and alternative materials and has developed a keen interest in low-tech earthquake-resistant principles.
+His activities are multidisciplinary, as he is simultaneously an architect, engineer, estimator, professor, trainer, supervisor, and mason, all at the same time.
+Over the years, he gained a lot of grassroots experience and practical knowledge that he now passes on to students and professionals around the world.

 Tessa van Weelie – Coordinator

-Tessa joined Smart Shelter in 2007 and has been helping with all the projects of all different Smart Shelter divisions ever since.
-With a strong background in coordinating and planning she supports the overall organization and is very good at getting things actually done.
-A good communicator with endless enthusiasm.
+Tessa joined Smart Shelter in 2007 and has since worked on all projects in Smart Shelter’s various departments.
+With a strong background in coordination and planning, she supports the overall organisation and is very good at actually getting things done.
+She’s a good communicator with endless enthusiasm.